syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Selection.md

 **SplineSeries**

-In Linear type series the segment selection can be viewed by changing the datamarkers MarkerType interior.
+In Linear type series the segment selection can be viewed by changing the data marker MarkerType interior.

-The following code example demonstrates the spline series segment selection by changing the datamarkers interior.
+The following code example demonstrates the spline series segment selection by changing the data marker interior.

 {% tabs %}